literallymarvellous/merkle-tree-rs/README.md

 ## Quick Start

-Add merkle-tree-rs to your repository
+Add merkle-tree-rs to your repository, also serde and serde_json for json.

 ```
 [dependencies]

 merkle-tree-rs = "0.1.0"
+serde = "1.0.147"
+serde_json = "1.0"
 ```

 ### Building a Tree